Vignesh-Hariharan/Vignesh-hariharan/README.md

 - 🔭 I’m a graduate with a **Post-graduate in Business management** from **Fanshawe college**

-- 🎯 Working towards possessing a strong storytelling expertise that extends from developing business cases to presenting complex ideas
+- 🎯 Working on building strong storytelling skills that range from generating business cases to presenting complex topics.

 - 📚 Exploring concepts of Machine Learning with scikit-learn and Tensorflow